Tony Pritchard

-Tony Pritchard is an English actor.
+Tony Pritchard is a British retired actor.
+He made numerous appearances in British soap operas, notably in the BBC soaps Doctors as Stuart Pearce and EastEnders as Isaacs.

 Career

-He appeared in the 2000 film Quills as Valcour.
-He also starred in the British short film A Girl and a Gun (2007), as well as making appearances on EastEnders as Isaacs, The Bill as David Ellis, and he also played a minor role in Coronation Street as a businessman whom Liz McDonald met in a bar.
-In October 2019, he made an appearance in an episode of the BBC soap opera Doctors as Clive Heath.
+Pritchard appeared in the 2000 film Quills as Valcour.
+He also starred in the British short film A Girl and a Gun (2007), as well as making appearances on EastEnders as Isaacs, The Bill as David Ellis and he also played a minor role in Coronation Street as a businessman whom Liz McDonald (Beverley Callard) met in a bar.
+After various guest stints in the BBC soap opera Doctors, he portrayed the recurring role of Stuart Pearce, the father of Ruth Pearce (Selina Chilton), in 2009.
+2014 then saw him take on the guest role of Tiny Alcock in the ITV1 soap Emmerdale.
+His character's storyline sees him have a brief relationship with Val Pollard (Charlie Hardwick).
+In 2019, he made his final appearance in Doctors as Clive Heath.